tejasajja/Homophobia_Transphobia_Detection_on_social_media-comments/README.md

 translated cotains all the translated versions of the datasets.
 To run the expriments:Open the notebook in colab and upload required dataset from the datafolder as per the experiment.

 The translation and agumentation is done using the files in Utilities folder.
 In Expreiements folder:

-Mbert_Expreiments.ipynb : containd zero short expreiemts on mbert along with robustness tests Indibert_Expreiments.ipynb : containd zero short expreiemts on Indibert along with robustness tests XLMroberta_Expreiments.ipynb : containd zero short expreiemts on XLMroberta along with robustness tests XLNet Expreiments : containd zero short expreiemts on XLNet along with robustness tests
+Mbert_Expreiments.ipynb,Indibert_Expreiments.ipynb,XLMroberta_Expreiments.ipynb and XLNet_Expreiments.ipynb : containd zero short expreiemts on each model  along with robustness tests

 Multilingual_mbert.ipynb, Multilingual_indibert.ipynb ,Multilingual_xlmroberta.ipynb and Multilingual_XLnet.ipynb    : contins experiment on models where we trained the model with all other languages and evalutated on different language testsets.

+ Utilities folder consists of:
+eng_translation.ipynb, tam_translation : translation of the dataset in to other languages. balance_englih_data.ipynb: consists of augumentation and balancing the dataset for out expreiments hyperparamerte_tuning.ipynb: consists of expirement on out models for different learning rates.